Up to 60% off sofas & mattresses — limited‑time deals.

 Look for:

-• kiln-dried hardwood or high-quality engineered wood components,
+• kiln-dried hardwood or better-quality engineered wood where it matters,

-• a solid feel when lifting one corner slightly (minimal twist).
+• a solid feel when you lift slightly at one corner or shift weight across the seat.

 Mechanism durability: treat it like hardware, not décor